The dangers of suppressing memories

 It may be tempting to ask a hypnotherapist if it is possible to suppress a person's memory.
 Especially if the content is traumatic, or if there is a memory that causes a large amount of distress to someone.

-Hypnosis is a very powerful tool and is the equivalent of a surgeons knife.
+Hypnosis is a powerful tool and is the equivalent of a surgeons knife.
 Clinically, the only time that you see suppressed memories naturally are in dissociative disorders and trauma as this is the mind's natural way of dealing with a situation.
-However if you are forcing the mind through hypnosis to use an ego-defense mechanism of suppressing memories then you are disrupting that natural balance.
+However, if you are forcing the mind through hypnosis to use an ego-defence mechanism of suppressing memories then you are disrupting that natural balance.
 This may lead to repercussions.
 For example, people that present with this will usually have feelings of low mood and symptoms of trauma, but the suppression of memories can often make this worse.

 The suggestions placed under hypnosis to suppress memories will in time, naturally come undone as the brain will try to achieve the balance in someway.
 The brain may attempt to achieve this balance in many forms, such as:

 - low mood